BenRF/QSSD/README.md

 # Querying Semi-Structured Data
 This project focuses on automating the process of joining tables from various semi-structured file formats, the created solution can:
-* Automated detection of tables inside user imported files.
+* Detect tables inside user imported files.
-* Potential problem detection within each table.
+* Find potential problem detection within each table.
-* Expression generation to summarize data inside each column.
+* Generate expression to summarize data inside each column.
-* Table relation recognition based on overlapping content or similar column headers.
+* Recognize table relations based on overlapping content or similar column headers.
-* Outer table joining of all selected table.
+* Perform an outer join on selected tables.
-* The ability to override these automated decisions.
+* Allow the user to override these automated decisions.

 ![alt text][overview]

-[overview]: https://cseegit.essex.ac.uk/ce301_2019/ce301_ramsay_foster_b/-/raw/master/QSSD/overview.png "Both tabs of the program"
+[overview]: https://github.com/BenRF/QSSD/blob/master/Screenshots/overview.png "Both tabs of the program"

 ## Getting Started

 ### Prerequisites
 - Java development kit 8 or higher must be installed on the machine that the program is going to be run on
 - Microsoft Excel is not required to run the program but will be needed to edit and view the files this program works with.
-- The built version of the program is available as a .jar executable can be downloaded from [here](https://cseegit.essex.ac.uk/ce301_2019/ce301_ramsay_foster_b/-/blob/master/QSSD/QSSD.jar)
+- The built version of the program is available as a .jar executable

 ### Valid file formats
 All imported files can contain any number of one-dimensional tables of any size provided all tables have a minimum of one empty row/column between it and any adjacent content.